MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/howto-troubleshoot-upn-changes.md

 ### Workaround

-On the account enabled for phone sign-in, on the drop-down menu the user selects **Disable phone sign-in**.
+On the account enabled for phone sign-in, on the drop-down menu, the user selects **Disable phone sign-in**.

 ## Security key (FIDO2) issues

 ### Known issues: Account selection

 When multiple users are registered on the same key, account selection appears where the old UPN appears.
-Sign-in with security keys isn't affected by UPN changes.
+UPN changes don't affect sign-in with security keys.

 ### Workaround